Finding and Choosing a Therapist for Yourself or Your Child

 Who’s who?
 There are several credentials that you’ll find in the (Texas) therapist community.
 A brief list:

 - Licensed Clinical Social Worker-Supervisor (LCSW-S)

 - Licensed Marriage and Family Therapist (LMFT)

-These three all have Master’s degrees, years of supervision working under a more experienced therapist, and are licensed by the state.
+These four all have Master’s degrees, years of supervision working under a more experienced therapist, and are licensed by the state.
 These therapists might be in a clinic, a non-profit, or in private practice.
 This is the bulk of who provides therapy in the state of Texas.
 Other states have similar providers but might use different credentials.
 The difference between an LCSW and an LCSW-S is that the LCSW-S has taken additional training in order to officially supervise LMSWs towards their clinical licensure.